Sexual Harassment in the Workplace

 - Manager (60 min)

-The course is comprised of modern, bite-sized episodes served in a Netflix-style news format.
-Each episode immerses learners in interactive videos that lets them choose alternate endings, while learning to handle difficult, realistic work situations.
+The course is comprised of bite-sized episodes presented in a Netflix-style news format.
+Episodes feature interactive videos that challenge employees to decide on the best approach to difficult, realistic work situations.

 The scenario in the Sexual Harassment episode dramatizes a typical encounter between a manager and a junior associate.
 When the manager’s comments turn personal, employees experience how quickly situations can shift into unacceptable territory.